-This year’s trend towards chunky heels is great for those of us who don’t mind a bit of extra height, but aren’t completely comfortable in really high stilettos.
-One of my favorite chunky-heeled styles of the season are these contemporary ankle strap sandals from Michael Kors.
+This year’s trend towards chunky heels is great for those of us who don’t mind a bit of extra height but aren’t completely comfortable in really high stilettos.
+One of my favorite chunky-heeled styles of the season is these contemporary ankle strap sandals from Michael Kors.

 Worth noting, these sandals also look fab with all-black uppers — in fact, it would be tough to choose a favorite.